top of page

 https://youtu.be/a8XJrNx7iN0?t=1920 (full length hearing recommended)

-Please do not think that now I believe myself to be an awakened person!
 I just had an experience.
 This is also stressed in the reply by Culadasa.
-He intentionally said "It is good that you see that as experience".
-This means, in Buddhist language, that one should not confuse experience with realisation or awakening or enlightenment or such.
-In Mahamudra, these are still conceptual ideas.
+He intentionally said, "It is good that you see that as experience".
+This means, in Buddhist language, that one should not confuse experience with realisation, awakening, enlightenment or such.

 Neither have I become a Buddhist - whatever that is.
 But I admire and take to heart and practice many of their subtle and powerful teachings on the mind and the heart.
 Buddhism is not a religion for me, but an expansion of consciousness through self-exploration, just like psychedelics.